connorcarnes/campbell-letters/README.md

-near Ballyshannon, Catherine is at a place called Cold Spring on the Hudson, her husbands name is Doyle from Kingston near Dublin; Annabella & Anne came out about 4 years since, poor Annabella died about a year after her arrival, Anne still lives in Brooklyn uncle Michael├ó┬Ç┬Ös daughter Catherine is married in Brooklyn, her husbands name is McGonagle I went up to New York about 3 years since.
-I at that time heard that you were in Havanna, I wrote thither but could get no account of you, thus I gave up the chase until I should have my studies finished, when I should have made a strict search, but James├ó┬Ç┬Ö letter put a stop to that & gratified my most ardent wish, viz. to know that you were alive & well.
+near Ballyshannon, Catherine is at a place called Cold Spring on the Hudson, her husbands name is Doyle from Kingston near Dublin; Annabella & Anne came out about 4 years since, poor Annabella died about a year after her arrival, Anne still lives in Brooklyn uncle MichaelΓÇÖs daughter Catherine is married in Brooklyn, her husbands name is McGonagle I went up to New York about 3 years since.
+I at that time heard that you were in Havanna, I wrote thither but could get no account of you, thus I gave up the chase until I should have my studies finished, when I should have made a strict search, but JamesΓÇÖ letter put a stop to that & gratified my most ardent wish, viz. to know that you were alive & well.

 I have no time just now to give you a full account of my own life